Instituto de Salud Carlos III. Centro Nacional de Microbiología - EUPHEM

 Based on the fellow's previous experience and interest, appropriate projects and training activities on bacteriology, virology, mycology or parasitology are arranged to fulfil the EUPHEM core competencies.
 A close collaboration, based mainly in the development of common projects, is established with the National Centre of Epidemiology (CNE) to ensure the epidemiological supervision.
 The EUPHEM fellow will have opportunities to participate in all the main activities carried out by the Centre in addition to collaborations with other national/international centres/agencies where appropriate.

-The EUPHEM fellow will be supervised by the EUPHEM ISCIII main and co-supervisor based in Majadahonda for the period of his/her training.
-Epidemiological issues concerning, the fellow will be supervised by the EPIET main supervisor at the CNE and for specific projects or activities the fellow will be supervised by the appropriate scientists.
+The EUPHEM fellow will be supervised by the EUPHEM ISCIII main and co-supervisor and the epidemiology supervisor all based in Majadahonda for the period of his/her training.
+For specific projects or activities the fellow will be supervised by the appropriate scientists from the National Centre for Microbiology and the National Centre for Epidemiology.

 Language requirements English.
 Some knowledge of Spanish or alternatively French, Italian or Portuguese, would be welcome.

 Number of EUPHEM fellows trained at institute: